-I’ve counted over 25 different cheeses that rotate on the kids menus.
-A few, i’ve tried myself and have put hair on my chest.
+I’ve counted over 25 different cheeses that rotate on the kid’s menus.
+A few, I’ve tried a few that put hair on my chest.

 Typical Preschool Classwork

 Every few months, a three ringed binder comes home with Catherine filled with all of her work.

 I really like this method because rather than sending the kids home every day with random papers, I get to flip through her work in an organized fashion and see the progression of her work.

 I do notice an emphasis on handwriting practice.
 Something that is sorely missing from many schools in the U.S. This could be why so many